A Community of Faith

 Wherever you are on your faith journey, we welcome you to join us!

-We will continue to use Facebook Live to broadcast our services.
+We are open for Daily and Sunday Masses, and you can find our schedule below.
+We will continue to livestream our Saturday Vigil Mass on Facebook.
 Click here to watch us live on Facebook @MyStThomas.org.

-The video for the Ascension of the Lord Vigil Mass is now available.
+The video for the Fifteenth Sunday in Ordinary Time Vigil Mass is now available.

 Click here to go to our Facebook video page where you can find our rosary video series and all our videos.